 It is VERY important that you not only get ALL of these tests but that you also look at the “optimal” numbers instead of the lab value reference ranges.

-By Combining test results + basal body temperature + resting heart rate you can get a really good idea of how well your thyroid is functioning and how well your metabolism is working.
+By combining test results with basal body temperature and resting heart rate you can get a really good idea of how well your thyroid is functioning and how well your metabolism is working.

 You should use these metrics to determine your thyroid dose to find the best thyroid medication and dose for your body.

 So what are you supposed to do if you still have hypothyroid symptoms with “normal lab tests”?

 What are you supposed to do if you haven’t been able to lose weight despite increasing your dose of Levothyroxine or Synthroid?